Welcoming and understanding panic and terror

 Martial arts and self-defense classes are also wonderfully supportive, because they teach you the honorable rules of engagement for physical conflicts.
 Model mugging workshops are also an excellent idea – but be sure to tell the instructor you’re working your way through panic and trauma.
 The model mugger needs to know that when you fight back, your panic may give you superhuman strength!
 Model muggers are heavily padded and expertly trained, but a word to the wise is never wasted.

 Remember that these practices won’t erase panic; they’ll simply restore your flow so that panic won’t dam up your emotional realm.
-When your flow is restored, you’ll be able to connect healthfully to all of your emotions, and if necessary, to flee, fight, freeze, or dissociate in the future if that’s your best survival option.
-Then, when the trauma or emergency has passed, you’ll be able to use your empathic and somatic skills to integrate your experience and restore your resilience once again.
-Thank you, panic and terror!
+When your flow is restored, you’ll be able to connect healthfully to all of your emotions, and if necessary, to flee, fight, freeze, fawn, flood, or dissociate in the future if those are your best survival options.

 In the next post: Welcoming the Gifts of Sadness